infinimesh/infinimesh/docs/docs/REST/REST-Namespace.md

 > Note: Possible values for action field are "NONE", "READ" and "WRITE".

-2. Once the above REST Request is send with the required path parameter to the endpoint, the specific user will be removed from the namesapce and an HTTP 200 response will be received.
+2. Once the above REST Request is send with the required path parameter to the endpoint, the specific user will be removed from the namespace and an HTTP 200 response will be received.
 Otherwise you will get an error with the reason why the request was not successful.